November 23-25, 2020

 Three new research projects starting at CNR-ISOF in collaboration with Fiat, Airbus and Medica

 The projects, launched in the framework of the Graphene Flagship project will span three years period.
 Their aim is to increase the Technology Readiness Level of graphene-based technologies — a metric used to determine the maturity of a technology and its estimated time to market.

 The SH01 - Graphil targets an urgent market and societal need, the removal of contaminants that are increasingly present in European water sources.
 Leaded by Medica group, Graphil involves European industry leaders in the water purification sector and will contribute to the development of water filters much more effective than commercially available ones, thanks to the aid of graphene materials.

 Contact persons for ISOF: M. Melucci and V. Palermo

-SH02 – G+BOARD, supervised by CRF, will see the development of a metal-free dashboard, designed to improve automotive functionality, reduce production costs for manufacturers and decrease fuel consumption for end users.
+SH02 – G+BOARD will be coordinated by Centro Ricerche Fiat.
+It will see the development of a metal-free dashboard, designed to improve automotive functionality, reduce production costs for manufacturers and decrease fuel consumption for end users.
 The inclusion of graphene-based materials in the vehicle dashboard can significantly reduce the weight of the vehicle, thus reducing fuel consumption and CO2 emissions.

 Contact persons for ISOF: E. Treossi and V. Palermo